WSU-kduncan/cicd-3120-cth2242/README.md

 - [Docker Documentation on Actions](https://docs.docker.com/build/ci/github-actions/)

 ## Deployment
-- Description of container restart script
-  - The

 - How I set up Docker on my Ubuntu instance
   - The first step I took to install Docker was a `sudo apt update` and `sudo apt upgrade`
   - I then ran `sudo apt install docker.io` to install Docker